eyadselmy1/musicStoreManager/README.md

 ## Overview

 This Music Store Management System is a Python-based application designed to help store managers efficiently manage the rental of music records.
-The system allows for the searching, renting, returning, and inventory management of CDs, vinyl, and cassette tapes based on customer subscriptions.
+The system allows for the searching, renting, returning, and inventory management of CDs, vinyls, and cassette tapes based on customer subscriptions.

 ### Technologies Used